STUDENTS STUDYING IN IRELAND WITH A STUDY VISA – FAQs

 Can I pay in instalments?

-No. You will need to show immigration that all fees have been paid in advance at the start of your course.
+Yes, you can pay for a course in installments.
+However, you will need to show immigration that all fees have been paid in advance at the start of your course.

 What if I pay my fees and then I don’t get my visa?